ThomasQuinnKelly/bip-reference-person/docs/developing-with-bip-framework.md

 ## Design Considerations
 BIP Framework provides for distinct separation of model objects between the **Provider**, **Domain**, and **Partner** layers.
 For more information, see [Design: Layer and Model Separation](https://github.ec.va.gov/EPMO/bip-reference-person/tree/master/docs/design-layer-separation.md).

-Refer to the [bip-reference-spring-boot](https://github.ec.va.gov/EPMO/bip-reference-person) application for detailed information.
+Refer to the [bip-reference-person](https://github.ec.va.gov/EPMO/bip-reference-person) application for detailed information.
 It demonstrate suggested patterns, packaging, and framework usage when developing a new application for the BIP platform.

 The BIP Framework makes use of the Spring AOP implementation of AspectJ for audit and performance logging.
 Compile-time code weaving is not used.

 ## Configuration
 Platform capabilities are initialized in the bip-framework-autoconfigure artifact.
 The service application must enable these capabilities with the appropriate annotations in the application classes.
 Properties for managing these capabilities can be added to the application YAML.
-The [bip-reference README](https://github.ec.va.gov/EPMO/bip-reference-person/tree/master#application-core-concepts-and-patterns) section provides links for more detailed information.
+The [bip-reference-person README.md](https://github.ec.va.gov/EPMO/bip-reference-person/tree/master#application-core-concepts-and-patterns) section provides links for more detailed information.

 Application configuration of framework capabilities can be managed in the application YAML as identified in the sections below.
-See [bip-reference-person.yml](https://github.ec.va.gov/EPMO/bip-reference-person/blob/mastaer/bip-reference-person/src/main/resources/bip-reference-person.yml) for an example of a functioning configuration.
+See [bip-reference-person.yml](https://github.ec.va.gov/EPMO/bip-reference-person/blob/master/bip-reference-person/src/main/resources/bip-reference-person.yml) for an example of a functioning configuration.
+Locate the configuration starting with prefix `bip.framework:` that has properties for JWT security, Swagger, REST and Cache.

 Remaining application configuration should conform to normal spring configuration with a `@SpringBootApplication` class and other classes annotated with `@Configuration`.